Django Unchained: Critical response

 Leonardo DiCaprio's performance as the antagonist "Monsieur" Calvin J. Candie earned notable acclaim from critics.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 296 reviews, and an average rating of 8/10.
-The website's critical consensus reads, "Bold, bloody, and stylistically daring, Django Unchained is another incendiary masterpiece from Quentin Tarantino."
-Metacritic, which assigns a rating to reviews, gives the film a weighted average score of 81 out of 100, based on 42 critics, indicating "universal acclaim".
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
+Positive reviews

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and said: "The film offers one sensational sequence after another, all set around these two intriguing characters who seem opposites but share pragmatic, financial and personal issues."
 Ebert also added, "had I not been prevented from seeing it sooner because of an injury, this would have been on my year's best films list."

 Peter Bradshaw, film critic for The Guardian, awarded the film five stars, writing: "I can only say Django delivers, wholesale, that particular narcotic and delirious pleasure that Tarantino still knows how to confect in the cinema, something to do with the manipulation of surfaces.
 It's as unwholesome, deplorable and delicious as a forbidden cigarette."

 Writing in The New York Times, critic A. O. Scott compared Django to Tarantino's earlier Inglourious Basterds: "Like Inglourious Basterds, Django Unchained is crazily entertaining, brazenly irresponsible and also ethically serious in a way that is entirely consistent with its playfulness."
 Designating the film a Times "critics" pick, Scott said Django is "a troubling and important movie about slavery and racism."

-Filmmaker Michael Moore praised Django, tweeting that the movie "is one of the best film satires ever."
+Filmmaker Michael Moore praised Django, tweeting that the movie "is one of the best film satires ever".

 Dan Jolin of Empire magazine praised DiCaprio's performance, saying he "plays [the role of Candie] to hateful perfection: a spiteful, brown-toothed bully, avaricious, vain and prone to flattery", but criticized Foxx as a comparatively weak link whose "soft, musical voice [...] jars against Django's terse deliveries".